hostwithquantum/runway-example-hugo/README.md

 You can then deploy changes by `git commit`ing them, and running `runway app deploy` again.

-This our `hugo` docker image (https://github.com/hostwithquantum/hugo-docker) to build your site, and `nginx` to serve it.

-To deploy your existing hugo site:

-* add the `Dockerfile` from this repo into your Hugo repository.
+This is an example hugo site.
+Runway automatically detects that and builds the site and serves it with nginx by default.

+So, in general you just need to:
+* `cd` to the root directory of your hugo site
-* do `runway app create`/`runway app deploy`
+* do `runway app create` and `runway app deploy`

+### optional settings

+* use `runway app config set BP_WEB_SERVER=httpd` if you want Apache instead of nginx